Ceramic Wall Mirror with Flower Motif by Mithé Espelt (circa 1960s)

 We encourage BIA shoppers to view vintage items in person when possible.
 Please contact us if you would like to view an item before purchase.
 Our private showroom is located in London, SE16, near Canada Water underground station.
 In the case of high value items, BIA may be able to convey the item to your home to facilitate a viewing in your own space.
 This applies to London post codes only.

 Ceramic wall mirror with flower motif (circa 1960s), by Mithé Espelt.
 A porthole-shaped decorative wall mirror delights the eye.
 The inner and outer frames are in a stunning gold craquelure.
 The enamelled flowers are superimposed over a chocolate brown ceramic finish.
-The flowers are whimsical in pink and russet with green leaves.
+The flowers are whimsical in both light and dark blues with green leaves.
 The piece is in very good vintage condition commensurate with age.
-There are some minor blemish spots attesting to its longevity.
-The piece is unsigned.
 A very charming and stylish mirror for your home or work place - a definite conversation piece.
-Upon request a video clip of the work may be provided.
+Please view the accompanying photos as they form part of this description and will provide more insight into the beauty and condition of the piece.
+Upon request a video clip of the work will be provided.

 About the artist: Mithé Espelt is reknowned for her production of ceramic mirrors of remarkable originality and often mistakenly confused with those of François Lembo.
 The Mithé Espelt workshop was in Lunel, France near Montpellier.
 The atelier mastered the technical challenges of using gold and enamel for their signature style mirrors and elegant boxes which were often encrusted with crystals and vibrant stones.
 Today, her daughter, Marion DeCrecy, continues the family tradition making contemporary versions of her parents' designs as well as new original motifs.